Allanbs22/GestionInventario/README.md

 # GestionInventario
-Testing application using .Net Core 3.1 and EntityFrameWork
+Sample application developed with .Net Core 3.1 and EntityFrameWork

 A sample inventory management program developed with .Net Core 3.1 and EntityFrameWork